eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/016-concepts/200-profiling_concept.md

 #### Note:

-Your PHP server must be running the Zend Debugger in order for profiling capabilities to function.
-Xdebug is not supported yet.
+Your PHP server must be running the Zend Debugger or Xdebug in order for profiling capabilities to function.

 <!--note-end-->